Deploy serverless GPU applications on your AWS account

 Remember to configure a TLS endpoint with a custom domain before going to production.

 To test it out, we have a sample client.py python file.
-Add your deployment url DEPLOYMENT_URL
+Add your deployment url DEPLOYMENT_URL in the code and set the FLUX_API_KEY as environment variable before running the client.py file.

 Dont forget to install the required python packages before running the client.py file